REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving

-We set out to investigate the research question of whether reasoning with large language models (LLMs), \hemph{without any retraining}, can leverage the context-aware decision space of compiler optimization to significantly improve sample efficiency.
-To that end, we introduce a novel compilation framework that couples \hemph{large language model (LLM) reasoning with Monte Carlo tree search (MCTS)} to guide compiler optimizations.
-Hence, in our approach, compiler optimization is cast as \hemph{a sequential decision-making process}, in which each transformation, such as tiling, fusion, or vectorization, is selected with awareness of the current program state, while \hemph{assimilating downstream information and propagating its implications upstream} to guide future decisions. \hemph{Our approach avoids the prohibitive cost of fine-tuning LLMs as compilation policies and does not require additional training or task-specific adaptation.} In this formulation, the LLM evaluates partial transformation sequences and proposes contextually appropriate next steps, drawing upon hardware-aware cost models and the historical trajectory of optimization decisions.
-The LLM serves as a context-aware proposal engine: given the current schedule and its observed performance, it generates candidate mutations that are likely to be effective in the context of the traversed trajectory.
-These LLM-guided reasoning choices are integrated into a Monte Carlo tree search (MCTS) framework, which provides a structured mechanism for balancing exploration and exploitation by evaluating LLM-suggested transformations, expanding promising branches, and leveraging rollout feedback to adaptively steer the search toward high-performing regions of the exponentially large optimization space.
+In contrast, we set out to investigate the research question of whether reasoning with large language models (LLMs), \hemph{without any retraining}, can leverage the context-aware decision space of compiler optimizations to significantly improve sample efficiency.
+To that end, we introduce a novel compilation framework that couples \hemph{LLM reasoning with Monte Carlo tree search (MCTS)~\cite{mcts}} to guide compiler optimization.
+Hence, in our approach, compiler optimization is cast as \hemph{a sequential decision-making process}, in which each transformation, such as tiling, fusion, or vectorization, is selected with awareness of the current program state, while also \hemph{assimilating downstream information and propagating its implications upstream} to guide future decisions. \hemph{Our approach avoids the prohibitive cost of fine-tuning LLMs as compilation policies, nor does it require additional training or task-specific adaptation.} In this formulation, the LLM evaluates partial transformation sequences and proposes contextually appropriate next steps, drawing upon hardware-informed cost models and the historical trajectory of optimization decisions to inform its proposal.
+The LLM serves as a context-aware proposal engine: given the current schedule and its observed performance, it generates candidate transformations that are likely to be effective in the context of the traversed trajectory.
+These LLM-guided reasoning choices are integrated into an MCTS framework that provides a structured mechanism for balancing exploration and exploitation by evaluating LLM-suggested transformations, expanding promising branches, and leveraging rollout feedback to adaptively steer the search toward high-performing regions of the exponentially large optimization space.